Color Analysis Quiz: Find Your Color Season

 Check your undertone first

-Try the vein test on your inner wrist.
-Green veins suggest warm undertones, blue or purple veins suggest cool, and a mix suggests neutral.
-This helps you answer the quiz more confidently.
+Do the vein test on your inner wrist before you start.
+Green veins usually mean warm undertones, blue or purple veins mean cool, and a mix of both points to neutral.
+It gives you a head start on the quiz.

 Answer 7 questions about your coloring

-The quiz asks about your skin tone, natural hair color, eye color, vein color, jewelry preference, and how your skin reacts to sun.
-Answer honestly based on what you see, not what you wish.
+We ask about skin tone, natural hair color, eye color, vein color, jewelry preference, and how your skin handles sun.
+Be honest about what you actually see — not what you wish were true.

 Review your color season result

-You will receive your main season (Spring, Summer, Autumn, or Winter) and sub-season, along with a personalized color palette, styling recommendations, and colors to prioritize when shopping.
+You get your main season (Spring, Summer, Autumn, or Winter) plus your sub-season, along with a full color palette, styling tips, and specific colors to look for next time you shop.

 What You Get From Your Results